Award-Winning Sales Representative

 Looking back, Toronto's booming real estate market peaked in February 2022.
-That hissing sound you now hear is the steam coming out of sales.
 Sharp hikes in mortgage rates pricked the bubble and hammered the explosive price spiral of the past two years.
 The Feds wanted to tame inflation, but they succeeded in rapidly cooling an over-heated market.

 Cheap money is gone.
-Over the past few months, mortgage rates have more than doubled from 2% to 5%.
+Over the past few months, mortgage rates have jumped from 2% to nearly 6%.
 Add a further 2% stress test and many buyers are pushed to the curb.
-Bidding wars in most areas are history and many listings languish, especially if they are over priced.
-Sellers are feeling the chill and cash purchasers are waiting for the bottom.
-Some 40% of all current listings have had price reductions and in some cases, list prices are dropping hundreds of thousands of dollars.
+Buyers are cautious and many listings languish, especially if they are over priced.

 Due to relative affordability, condo values are holding and bucking the downward trend with prices actually, in some prime areas, increasing slightly since last year.
-The average Toronto condo price in August was $737K, up 2.6% since last year.
+The average Toronto condo price is about $750K, compared with $1.3 for most GTA houses.

 Clearly, the crazy-hot Seller's Market of early 2022 is stone-cold dead.
-Yes, most arrows are pointing down, but the trend may not be as bad as it looks.
+Yes, many arrows are still pointing down, but the trend may be temporary and not entirely catastrophic.
 Moderate price drops are tolerable considering that homes appreciated about 40% in 2021 and 2022.
 Owners are still ahead of the game.
-Also, rapid interest rates hikes are initially jolting, but manageable as the current cost of borrowing is comparable to pre-pandemic rates in 2017.
-We are coming off a giddy, sugar high of historically low rates so that everything suddenly tastes bitter.
-We shall adjust.

-In the mean time, best advice for sellers: price your home realistically, tart it up with staging, promote it with top quality marketing, definitely sell before you buy and be patient.
-For buyers, this is your moment to shine: lock in financing before another hike, go bargain hunting, shop around, strike now and be bold in negotiating a tight deal.
-More than ever, an expert, seasoned realtor is your best friend.
-Her name might be “Lynn.” 😊
+In the mean time, best advice for sellers: price your home realistically, tart it up with staging, promote it with top quality marketing, and definitely sell before you buy.
+Be patient.

 FORECAST FOR 2023.